MScBiomedicalInformatics/MSIB32500/README.md

 **Week 10 –  Associating Gene Expression with Clinical Data**

-Session Leader or Guest Lecturer: Jorge Andrade, Ph.D.
+Session Leader or Guest Lecturer: Riyue Bao, Ph.D.

 Objectives: Learn the background and application of The Cancer Genome Atlas (TCGA) project; Learn the structure and access of Genomics Data Commons (GDC); Explore datasets hosted on GDC and Learn how to associate gene expression with clinical data.